 Grant guidelines help applicants determine whether their idea for a grant fits within a particular grantmaking strategy.
 MacArthur can consider funding only those applications that closely match three related criteria that appear in program guidelines: topical focus addressed by the grantmaking strategy; geographic area covered by the grantmaking strategy; type of funding (general operating support, research, program support, etc.) that supports the grantmaking strategy.

 The Human Rights program seeks to strengthen human rights protections, advance government accountability, and improve the reach and quality of justice.
-Our grantmaking aims to defend free expression and enhance criminal justice globally, with a special focus on Mexico, Nigeria, and Russia.
-The MacArthur Foundation has a long history as a leading human rights funder, beginning with the new Foundation’s very first grant in 1978.
+Our grantmaking aims to defend free expression and enhance criminal justice globally, and in select countries.
+The Foundation has a long history as a leading human rights funder, beginning with the new Foundation’s very first grant in 1978.
 Since then MacArthur has supported more than 600 organizations that have been fundamental in providing the infrastructure for the human rights movement.
-There has been a distinctive emphasis on international justice.

 Our current strategy builds on this work, while responding to trends and opportunities that have emerged in the field in recent years:

 - Increasing threats to freedom of speech and association, ranging from intensified attacks on frontline human rights defenders to the rise of national laws that restrict the ability for civil society to operate.

 - Assertive citizen movements calling for greater government accountability and demanding more protection of basic rights.

 - Growing demands for localizing accountability for atrocity crimes and expanding access to justice.